YouothIsServed/EV-Layout/README.md

 - **Labeled_img:** This folder includes a subset of images extracted from the Images folder, annotated using the labelme annotation tool.

+- **illumination:** The folder contains information recorded by the illuminance sensors..
 ```bash
 -dataset-part-1
 |---session_1